GibranLyra/CsTv/README.md

 ### 10. [Hilt](https://dagger.dev/hilt/)

-Hilt is used for dependency injection in Android, simplifying the setup and management of dependencies in the app.
+Hilt is used for dependency injection, simplifying the setup and management of dependencies in the app.

 ## Architecture